 Swedish soprano Ida Falk Winland studied with Lillian Watson at the Benjamin Britten International Opera School (Royal College of Music), and at the National Opera Studio where she was awarded the Tagore gold medal.

-Ida’s recent operatic engagements include Pamina (Die Zauberflöte) for the Royal Swedish Opera, Ida's Teatro alla Scala Milan debut as First Niece (Peter Grimes) under Robin Ticciati, Laoula (L’Étoile) for Den Nye Opera, Romilda (Xerxes) for the Royal Swedish Opera, Morgana (Alcina) under Laurence Cummings and her role debut as Cleopatra (Giulio Cesare) at Gothenburg Opera, Rosane (Vivaldi’s La Verita in Cimenta) at Garsington Opera, the Dew Fairy (Hänsel und Gretel) for her Glyndebourne Festival Opera debut, and Euridice (Monteverdi’s L’Orfeo) for the Drottningholm Opera Company.
+Ida’s recent operatic engagements include Cunegonde (Candide) for Opera National de Lorraine; Donna Anna (Don Giovanni) at the Helsinki Festival; Cecily (Barry’s The Importance of Being Earnest) for Royal Opera House, London and Opera National de Lorraine; Pamina (Die Zauberflöte) and Romilda (Xerxes) for the Royal Swedish Opera; her Teatro alla Scala Milan debut as First Niece (Peter Grimes) with Ticciati; Rosina (Il barbiere di Siviglia), Morgana (Alcina) under Laurence Cummings and her role debut as Cleopatra (Giulio Cesare) at Gothenburg Opera; and the Dew Fairy (Hänsel und Gretel) for her Glyndebourne Festival Opera debut.